nsr2k06/CPP-Fundamentals/README.md

 ## 🚀 About Me

 👋 I'm **Nitin Singh**, currently pursuing B.Tech in Computer Science.
+📌 Currently:
+- Learning DSA using C++
+- Solving problems on platforms like LeetCode & Codeforces
+- Building my GitHub profile for SDE preparation
 This is my step toward mastering C++ and building strong DSA fundamentals.